abrahamhyatt/abrahamhyatt.github.io/README.md

-### Training
-Docs and resources for journalism training
+Docs and resources for journalism training.